 A challenger may now ask the platform for these metrics and make informed decisions on whether to trust it based on the metric values obtained.
-To support the privacy issue, the user of the platform may restrict the SLB9672_2.0 in answering to any challenge, but the user is never able to make the SLB9672_2.0 report false metrics.
+To support the privacy issue, the user of the platform may restrict the TPM in answering to any challenge, but the user is never able to make the TPM report false metrics.
 Moreover, the user is able to create several identities for his interactions.

-Offering these features to a system, the SLB9672_2.0 can be used in a wide field of applications, e.g. in a remote access network to authenticate platforms to a server and vice versa.
-Concerning ecommerce transactions, contracts can be signed with digital signatures using the SLB9672_2.0 asymmetric encryption functionality.
-Regarding a network scenario, the client PCs equipped with a SLB9672_2.0 are able to report their platform status to the server so that the network administration is aware of their trustworthiness.
-In conclusion, the SLB9672_2.0 acting as a service provider to a system helps to make transactions more secure and trustworthy.
+Offering these features to a system, the TPM can be used in a wide field of applications, e.g. in a remote access network to authenticate platforms to a server and vice versa.
+Concerning e-commerce transactions, contracts can be signed with digital signatures using the TPM asymmetric encryption functionality.
+Regarding a network scenario, the client PCs equipped with a TPM are able to report their platform status to the server so that the network administration is aware of their trustworthiness.
+In conclusion, the TPM acting as a service provider to a system helps to make transactions more secure and trustworthy.

-The Target of Evaluation (TOE), the SLB9672_2.0, consists of the following hardware and firmware components.
+The Target of Evaluation, the OPTIGATM Trusted Platform Module SLB9672\2.0 v16.10.16488.00 SLB9673\2.0 v26.10.16688.00, consists of the following hardware and firmware components.

-The hardware of the SLB9672_2.0 is based on the SLE90-Family architecture with additional components and is manufactured by the Infineon Technologies AG.
+The hardware of the TPM is based on the SLE90-Family architecture with additional components and is manufactured by the Infineon Technologies AG.

-The IC, whose block diagram is shown in Figure 1, consists of a dedicated microprocessor (CPU) with a Memory Protection Unit (MPU), several Coprocessors, several different memories, security logic, shield, timer, an interrupt-controlled I/O interface, a Random Number Generator (RNG), a hardware Hash Accelerator, a Counter and a Serial Peripheral Interface (SPI).
-This SPI interface is the main interface of the chip.
+The IC, whose block diagram is shown in Figure 1, consists of a dedicated microprocessor (CPU) with a Memory Protection Unit (MPU), several Coprocessors, several different memories, security logic, shield, timer, an interrupt-controlled I/O interface, a Random Number Generator (RNG), a hardware Hash Accelerator, a Counter, a Serial Peripheral Interface (SPI) and an Inter-Integrated Circuit (I2C) interface.
+The SPI and I2C interfaces are the main interfaces of the chip.
+The SPI interface is only used by the SLB9672\2.0 v16 and the I2C interface is only used by the SLB9673\2.0 v26.

 The CPU is a real 32-bit CPU-architecture and is compatible to the ARM Secure Core SC300 architecture.
 The major components of the core system is the CPU (Central Processing Unit), the MPU (Memory Protection Unit) and MED (Memory Encryption/Decryption Unit).
 The TOE implements a full 32-bit addressing with up to 2 GByte linear addressable memory space, a flexible Memory Management concept and stack.
-The flexible memory concept consists of ROM- and Flash-memory (SOLID FLASHTM NVM1) as part of the non volatile memory (NVM), respectively EEPROM.
+The flexible memory concept consists of ROM- and Flash-memory (SOLID FLASHTM NVM) as part of the non volatile memory (NVM), respectively EEPROM.

-The SLB9672_2.0 uses an internal generated clock of 100 MHz.
+The TPM uses an internal generated clock of 100 MHz.

 The checksum module allows simple calculation of checksums per ISO 3309 (16 bit CRC).